evoingram/endorsement/readme.md

 # Endorsement Repo

 <br>
 This is my working through the Cracking the Coding Interview challenges, copies of my notes from my time at Lambda, and various education/job-related things I think are useful.
+The reference material contained herein is still in progress.
 <br>

 ## Table of Contents